Our Lives Without Social Media

 • What are the negative effects of social media?

-• Overall, do you think our lives would be better if we closed all our social media accounts?
-Why?
+• How do you think our lives would be different without social media?

 Gregory